ibowditch/userdocs/_build/html/_sources/background.md.txt

 This is what I was aiming to do with the new system:

-* Provide an easy and quick way for members to sign-in to activities at the RFS station, modelled on existing procedures used with the Attendance Book.
+1. Provide an easy and quick way for members to sign-in to activities at the RFS station, modelled on existing procedures used with the Attendance Book.

-* Capture attendance details in electronic form to reduce admin load for volunteers at RFS brigades
+1. Capture attendance details in electronic form to reduce admin load for volunteers at RFS brigades

-* Simple admin procedures, with minimal intervention required by brigade management to keep the system up to date and running.
+1. Simple admin procedures, with minimal intervention required by brigade management to keep the system up to date and running.

-* Improve visibility and availability of attendance data to all brigade members and management.
+1. Improve visibility and availability of attendance data to all brigade members and management.

-* Futher reduce admin effort by automatically producing reports based on attendance data.
+1. Futher reduce admin effort by automatically producing reports based on attendance data.

-* Low cost solution, using off-the-shelf hardware and a small annual subscription fee.
+1. Low cost solution, using off-the-shelf hardware and a small annual subscription fee.

+(availreq)=
-* High availability and reliability, including regular automatic backups.
+1. High availability and reliability, including regular automatic backups.

-* Secure solution with password required for access.
+1. Secure solution with password required for access.

 ## Attendance Records